sarjataziz/sarjataziz/README.md

 *   🌍  I'm based in Dhaka.
 *   ✉️  You can contact me at [sarjat.aziz@gmail.com](mailto:sarjat.aziz@gmail.com)
-*   🧠  I'm learning Linux and .Net Framework.
+*   🧠  I'm learning Linux and AWS.
-*   🤔  I’m looking for help with .Net Framework.
+*   🤔  I’m looking for help with AWS.
 *   🤝  I'm open to collaborating on GitHub.
 *   ⚡  I'm a huge anime fan.
 *   👀  I’m interested in coding and anime.
-*   😄  Pronouns:  He/Him.

 <!-- ![Profile views](https://gpvc.arturio.dev/sarjataziz)  -->
 ![](https://komarev.com/ghpvc/?username=sarjataziz)